 Satisfied clients are often the key to complementing the growth of both, your career and the company, providing a steady stream of revenue and interesting projects that can keep your business floating successfully even in a competitive landscape.
-Very often a good client and executive relationship can make mean the difference between an inflow of fun and creative projects versus a slow and sad work day.
+Very often good client management and executive relationship can make mean the difference between an inflow of fun and creative projects versus a slow and sad work day.

 What do you do in these situations where client management starts to look sticky and a wave of panic overcomes you during critical situations?